Three resurrection accounts set the spiritual ball in motion.

 [2 Kings 13:20-21]

 The prophet Elisha fell sick and died, his body placed in a burial cave.
 Time passed.
 Then one day, some men came to bury another man.
 But when they spotted their enemy—a Moab raiding party—coming near, they were so frightened, they just hurled the dead man’s body into Elisha’s burial cave.
-The moment the dead man’s body touched the bones of Elisha, it came to life . . . and the newly resurrected man stood on his feet.
+The moment the dead man’s body touched the bones of Elisha, the man’s body came to life . . . and the newly resurrected man stood on his feet.

 So I’m thinking, if those guys were freaked out about the Moabites closing in, they probably totally lost it when that dead man was resurrected.
 Seriously.

-READ MORE IN THE RESURRECTION SERIES
+READ THE NEXT POSTS IN THE SERIES